MichiganTech/LaTeX_BeamerTemplate/README.md

   5. Update ```MichiganTech.cls``` iff there is a need, and iff there is an understanding of how the LaTeX class/style file works.

-How does one compile? (to be updated)
+How does one compile? (parts of it to be updated)
 -------------------

 **Linux (or Mac) from a terminal using the command line, using ```Makefile```:**